PyChina/weekly/content/Issue/issue-403.md

 - [用 Python 探索 HTTPS](https://pycoders.com/link/3282/web)
     + REAL PYTHON

-In this tutorial, you’ll gain a working knowledge of the various factors that combine to keep communications over the Internet safe.
-You’ll see concrete examples of how to keep information secure and use cryptography to build your own Python HTTPS application.
+In this tutorial, you'll gain a working knowledge of the various factors that combine to keep communications over the Internet safe.
+You'll see concrete examples of how to keep information secure and use cryptography to build your own Python HTTPS application.

 (`是也乎:`